Navigator - Curriculum | ISTARI

 Day 4 - Afternoon

-Putting your Resilience Strategy into Action
+Putting Your Cyber Resilience Strategy into Action

 “Thinking is easy, acting is difficult, and to put one’s thoughts into action is the most difficult thing in the world.”